Anskiy/jetsoftime/README.md

 from Taban, the Northern Ruins are a great source of sealed chests and allow Frog to upgrade his Masamune, and Ozzie's Fort drops the prices in
 Medina's shop, which is geared to give better-than-normal items.

-Q:How do I get to Lavos?
+Q: How do I get to Lavos?

 A: You must either find a way to the Ocean Palace, or open up Death Peak with the Clone and C.Trigger.
 This opens up something special.